mabthew/telemetry_generator/README.md

 ### Supported OS

-I developed this on my a Mac and tested it on a Docker container running Linux to ensure that it worked on at least 2 platforms.
+I developed this on a Mac and tested it on a Docker container running Linux to ensure that it worked on at least 2 platforms.
 I've included the Dockerfile I used for testing.
 It can be run using the following command.
-I entered the running container using `docker exec -it eloquent_moore /bin/bash` and ran the program inside to verify the logs worked properly.
+I entered the running container using `docker exec -it <container_id> /bin/bash` and ran the program inside to verify the logs worked properly.

 ```
 docker build .